Sorooshi/KEFRiN/README.md

 Note that the above method for calling our proposed algorithms requires the dataset to in .pickle format as provided in the data directory.

 For generating similar synthetic data sets, One should call "synthetic_data_generator.py" as this is demonstrated in Jupyter notebook "generate_synthetic_data.ipynb".

+Remark 1: I will provide a pip installation of this software.

+Remark 2:  I will add this algorithm to CDI Lib.